Everything I Wanted: Critical response

-"Everything I Wanted" received critical acclaim.
+"Everything I Wanted" received widespread critical acclaim upon release.
 The song was praised by Insider's Callie Ahlgrim, who called it a "thoughtful dynamic" and the lyrics a "breathtaking portrait of their in-sync collaborative skills".
 Jon Caramanica from The New York Times said the keyboards on the recording are "urgent" and "elegiac", and described the chorus as "draining yet hopeful".
 Rolling Stone’s Brenna Ehrlich stated the song showed a "softer, sadder version of Eilish" and described the track as "a meditation on fame".
 Writing for Clash, Robin Murray said the song "is definitely hewn from Billie's tender side".
 The staff of DIY labeled the track a "cool, quietly upbeat production".
 Billboard's Heran Mamo called the track a "touching tribute".
 Idolator's Mike Wass said the song was "eerie, yet comforting".
 Starr Bowenbank writing for Cosmopolitan magazine regarded it as a song that would "leave you sobbing in a puddle of your own tears".
 ABC News Radio's Randy Holmes described "Everything I Wanted" as an "emotional" and "chilling" track.
 Julia Emmanuele of Bustle magazine viewed the song "makes it clear that Eilish's experiences with managing her mental health is constantly evolving, but it seems that the singer is determined to surround herself with people like Finneas, who help support her through it all."

 Jasmine Gomez, writing for Seventeen, called "Everything I Wanted" a "haunting, yet beautiful tribute" from Eilish to Finneas.
 Rhian Daly of NME wrote the track's "message is cohesive and clear.
 The duo have got each other's backs, be that protecting each other from the outside world and helping change their perceptions of themselves."
 Brent Furdyk, writing for Entertainment Tonight Canada, labeled the song "a touching tribute to [Eilish's and O'Connell's] kindship” In a mixed review for Los Angeles Times, August Brown called the song a "misty, echoing loop that keeps her downcast voice front and center in the mix".
 The staff of Electronic Beats compared the track to Eilish's number-one hit "Bad Guy" while Jem Aswad of Variety said it is "neither a menacing banger like ["Bad Guy"] or a ballad like "I Love You".
 Sam Prance of PopBuzz labeled the song's lyrics as "heartbreakingly personal".
 Allie Gemmill of Teen Vogue described "Everything I Wanted" as "moody", "slow", and "introspective", saying it is another "classic Billie jam".
 In a review for Stereogum, Chris Deville said the track puts a "crystalline, watery spin on her signature sound".